-For those wishing to model a Shocopen wagon Rumney Models also produces an etched kit (B.101) for the spring brackets and covers used on shock absorbing wagons with the gear fitted to the solebar.
+For those wishing to model a Shocopen wagon Rumney Models has produced an etched kit for the spring brackets and covers used on shock absorbing wagons with the gear fitted to the solebar in 4mm scale.
+Enlargements of the artwork can be arranged if wanted.